I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nc-wdm-po-fx-device-power-not-required-callback.md

 <p>If the device enters a low-power Dx state in response to a <i>DevicePowerNotRequiredCallback</i> callback, but PoFx later determines that the device must enter the D0 state, PoFx calls the driver's <a href="kernel.devicepowerrequiredcallback">DevicePowerRequiredCallback</a> routine.
 In response to this call, the device must enter the D0 state.</p>

 <p>To define a <i>DevicePowerNotRequiredCallback</i> callback routine, you must first provide a function declaration that identifies the type of callback routine you're defining.
 Windows provides a set of callback function types for drivers.
-Declaring a function using the callback function types helps <a href="NULL">Code Analysis for Drivers</a>, <a href="NULL">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>
+Declaring a function using the callback function types helps <a href="https://msdn.microsoft.com/2F3549EF-B50F-455A-BDC7-1F67782B8DCA">Code Analysis for Drivers</a>, <a href="https://msdn.microsoft.com/74feeb16-387c-4796-987a-aff3fb79b556">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>

 <p>For example, to define a <i>DevicePowerNotRequiredCallback</i> callback routine that is named <code>MyDevicePowerNotRequiredCallback</code>, use the PO_FX_DEVICE_POWER_NOT_REQUIRED_CALLBACK type as shown in this code example:</p>